-In addition to the fact that good and conscious self-management makes you a better leader, it also contributes to create the followership, which is very essential, if you want to obtain success with your projects.
+In addition to the fact that good and conscious self-management makes you a better leader, it also contributes to creating followership, which is very essential if you want to obtain success with your projects.

-In our earlier articles in “Tidsskriftet Projektledelse” (04.2015, 01.2016 and 02.2016) we wrote about tools that can be utilized to create followership in projects on basis of the external part of the leadership that is targeted to stakeholders and project participants.
-In this article we will introspect into the project manager himself and give a concrete tool for, how you can obtain balance in your leadership by creating your own “condition pyramid”, which consists of physiology, language and convictions.
+In our earlier articles in “Tidsskriftet Projektledelse” (04.2015, 01.2016 and 02.2016) we wrote about tools that can be utilized to create followership.
+Specifically, this was in regards to projects on the basis of the external aspect of leadership that is targeted towards stakeholders and project participants.
+In this article, we will look into the project manager and give a concrete tool for how you can obtain balance in your leadership by creating your own “condition pyramid,” which consists of physiology, language and convictions.

 By a structured use of the condition pyramid, you strengthen your own state, which makes you a better and more authentic project manager.
-It is about becoming aware of leading yourself internally, so that you in that way create stronger results with your mastery outwardly.
+It is about becoming aware of leading yourself internally, so that you create stronger results outwardly with your mastery.

 The condition pyramid

 According to Wikipedia, self-management is defined as such: Self-management means that you lead yourself.
-It is above all a concept within management- and organizational theory, and denotes a kind of management, where the organization, by giving freedom and show trust to the one employee, reaches a greater access to the employee in order to utilize the self in the organization’s value creation.
-In return, this kind of management implies that the employee, through increased responsibility, reaches greater impact on the management processes in the organization, but also crosswise in the organization.
+It is, above all, a concept within management and organizational theory, and denotes a kind of management where the organization, by giving freedom and showing trust to the individual employee, reaches greater access to the employee to utilize the self in the organization’s value creation.
+In return, this kind of management implies that the employee, through increased responsibility, reaches greater impact on the management processes in the organization, but also across the organization.

-But how to do this self-management in practice?
+But how can you accomplish this self-management in practice?

-The condition pyramid that we will take a closer look on now, is a concrete tool that can strengthen the project managers to lead inwardly.
-The tool is developed by the American life-coach, Tony Robbins.
+The condition pyramid that we will now look at more closely is a concrete tool that can enble project managers to lead inwardly.
+The tool is developed by the American life coach, Tony Robbins.